dmlc/dmlc.github.io/_posts/2017-01-07-bring-TensorBoard-to-MXNet.markdown

  * Visualizing the dynamics under the gradients of a layer with histogram, you know your network is live or dead(gradient).
  * By interpreting the embedding features from a layer, using t-SNE for high-dimensional data visualization, you get intuitions from its representation power.

 There are way more techniques in visualizing neural networks than the above.
 So that’s why we want to build a handy tool for our MXNet users.
+Note that this package could be used in any Python project.

 Thanks to the community, we already have [TensorBoard](https://www.tensorflow.org/versions/master/how_tos/graph_viz/index.html)  and it’s easy-to-use and meets most daily use cases.
 However, TensorBoard is built together with TensorFlow and we have to come up a way to make a stand-alone version for general visualization purpose.